nf-core/sarek/docs/usage.md

 |SUBJECT_ID|XX|0|SAMPLE_ID1|/samples/normal.pileup|
 |SUBJECT_ID|XX|1|SAMPLE_ID2|/samples/tumor.pileup|

-When starting Sarek from the Control-FREEC step, a TSV file is generated automatically after the `mpileup` process.
-This TSV file is stored under `results/VariantCalling/TSV/control-freec_mpileup.tsv` and can be used to restart Sarek from the mpileup files.
-Using the parameter `--step Control-FREEC` will automatically take this file as input.

-Additionally, individual TSV files for each sample (`control-freec_mpileup_[SAMPLE].tsv`) can be found in the same directory.

 #### Step: annotate with VCF files

-Input files for Sarek can be specified using the path to a VCF directory given to the `--input` command only with the annotation step (`--step annotate`).
+Input files for Sarek can be specified using the path to a `VCF` file given to the `--input` command only with the annotation step (`--step annotate`).
-As Sarek will use `bgzip` and `tabix` to compress and index VCF files annotated, it expects VCF files to be sorted.
+As `Sarek` will use `bgzip` and `tabix` to compress and index `VCF` files annotated, it expects `VCF` files to be sorted.
-Multiple VCF files can be specified, using a [glob path](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob), if enclosed in quotes.
+Multiple `VCF` files can be specified, using a [glob path](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob), if enclosed in quotes.
 For example:

 ```bash